 Orchestras across the United States have spoken out against the travel ban President Donald Trump sought to impose against refugees and immigrants from seven majority Muslim countries.

-Last Wednesday, the Seattle Symphony Orchestra presented a concert entitled “Music beyond borders,” featuring works by composers from the countries affected by the ban: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+In year 2017 Feb, the Seattle Symphony Orchestra presented a concert entitled “Music beyond borders,” featuring works by composers from the countries affected by the ban: Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.

 The concert was initiated by the orchestra’s musicians.
 One of them pointed out when introducing one of the pieces that 25 percent of the 80 musicians playing in the Seattle Symphony were immigrants and that the music the orchestra played had been created by people from around the world.